efarraro/krumit/_items/KrisOfTheAbyss.md

 ---

 EN_name: "Kris of the Abyss"
-EN_description: "Whenever you summon a minion, increase this weapon's 🔸 by 1"
+EN_description: "Whenever you summon a 💀 <u>Minion</u>, increase this weapon's 🔸 by 1"
 EN_flavor: "The Abyss Kris is said to be able to sever the string binding a soul to the afterlife."
 tile_id: KrisOfTheAbyss
 cost: 3